evans-ye/hadoocker/README.md

 # Hadoocker

-This project's goal is to speed up software development process and enhance existing testing framework by utilizing Docker technology.
+This project's goal is to speed up software development process and enhance Hadoop dev and test framework by utilizing Docker technology.

 Some key featrues provided: